ShivanKaul/star-spec/draft-dss-star.md

 In comparison to general aggregation protocols like Prio {{?Prio=I-D.draft-gpew-priv-ppm}}, the STAR protocol provides a more constrained set of functionality.
 However, STAR is significantly more efficient for the threshold aggregation functionality, requires only a single aggregation server, and is not limited to only processing numerical data types.

+## Protocol leakage

+As we discuss in {{leakage}}, STAR leaks which (and how many) clients share the same measurements, even if the measurements themselves are not revealed.
+The leakage of Prio is defined as whatever is leaked by the function that the aggregation computes.
+The leakage in Poplar allows the two aggregation servers to learn all heavy-hitting prefixes of the eventual heavy-hitting strings that are output.
+Depending on the nature of the aggregation, it may be possible to utilize this leakage to harm the privacy of clients and client data that is included in the aggregation.

 # Security Considerations {#security-considerations}

 ## Randomness Sampling {#sec-randomness-sampling}